SubnauticaModding/Nautilus-Proto/README.md

   * [Updating to Nautilus from SMLHelper](https://subnauticamodding.github.io/Nautilus/guides/sml2-to-nautilus.html)
 * Other links:
   * [Subnautica Modding Discord Server](https://discord.gg/UpWuWwq)

+## Contributors
+You can visit [this page](https://github.com/SubnauticaModding/Nautilus/blob/authors-list/AUTHORS.md) for an elaborate list of all contributors.

+An unusual issue when mirroring the repository has caused many SMLHelper contributors to disappear from the widget on Nautilus's GitHub page, even if their contributions were correctly carried over to Nautilus.
+Their names can be found on the [SMLHelper repository page](https://github.com/SubnauticaModding/SMLHelper) and are also listed on this [GitHub API page](https://api.github.com/repos/SubnauticaModding/Nautilus/contributors).

 ## Contributing
 Please read through our [Contribution Guidelines](CONTRIBUTING.md) before submitting a pull request.
 We welcome all kinds of contributions.